 As we look to the future, our services continue to flex and expand in order to serve the needs of our population.
 Along with traditional services, we offer a Comprehensive Autism Evaluation.
 We have also developed unique social skills groups for children and adults who reside on the Autism Spectrum, including basic communication skills for children and young adults with Asperger’s, toddler groups, teen groups, sibling groups and parent groups.

-Our clinical philosophy is diverse at PMHC and we are enriched by a team of Master’s and Doctoral-level clinicians who are expertly trained in ABA, DIR, Theory of Mind, and Cognitive, Behavioral and Psychodynamic Therapies.
-We currently have three child psychiatrists at our Pine Street location, one with a specialty in infants and toddlers with Autism.
+Our clinical philosophy is diverse.
+At PMHC we are enriched by a team of Master’s and Doctoral-level clinicians who are expertly trained in ABA, DIR, Theory of Mind, as well as Cognitive, Behavioral and Psychodynamic Therapies.
+Our child psychiatrist and CRNP specialize in serving children diagnosed on the Autism spectrum.

 We are pleased to network and collaborate with other institutions.
-We accept doctoral interns via the Association of Psychology Postdoctoral and Internship Centers (APPIC) program, and interns from the Jefferson University School of Occupational Therapy and Temple University’s Center for Social Policy & Community Development.
-We also provide services for Bristol Township School District, ESY and we collaborate with the Bucks County Intermediate Unit.
+We accept doctoral interns via the Association of Psychology Postdoctoral and Internship Centers (APPIC) program, as well as interns from the Jefferson University School of Occupational Therapy and Temple University’s Center for Social Policy & Community Development.
+We also collaborate with the Bucks County Intermediate Unit.

 Autism has reached startling proportions.
 It is clear that we must pool our resources to accomplish the daunting task ahead of us.
 PMHC will continue to move toward partnering with those willing to take on the challenge of supporting children and families in need.